0xbenb/trading/README.md

 This is a top 100 Digital Asset trading strategy.
 Written in Python, it is a single exchange strategy (Binance).
 The code scales to most CEX exchanges (those supported by ccxt).
 It is deployed onto a Ubuntu 20.04.5 server.
 TimescaleDB extension is used for PostgreSQL database.

-# Trading

-This is a top 100 Digital Asset trading strategy.
-Written in Python, it is a single exchange strategy (Binance).
-The code scales to most CEX exchanges (those supported by ccxt).
-It is deployed onto a Ubuntu 20.04.5 server.
-TimescaleDB extension is used for PostgreSQL database.

 <br />

 ## Project Structure (To Date)